MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-Mailbox.md

 ```

 ### -MailboxProvisioningConstraint
-This parameter is only availble in the cloud-based service.
+This parameter is only available in the cloud-based service.

 This parameter is reserved for internal Microsoft use.